Destroyer795/InfoStuffs/README.md

 # InfoStuffs – Information Manager Web App

-InfoStuffs is a full-stack web application that allows users to create, view, update, and delete categorized information.
-Each information entry can be of type text, image, or file.
-Built using the MERN stack and Supabase for file and image storage with clerk user authentication.
+InfoStuffs is a full-stack web application for securely storing and managing categorized information.
+Users can create, view, update, and delete entries that may contain text, images, or files.
+All text content is encrypted before being saved, ensuring enhanced privacy.

 ---